sylvainjule/kirby-embed/README.md

 # Kirby Embed

-Embed field for Kirby 3 and 4.
+Embed field for Kirby 3, 4 and 5.
 Display embeds from various media sites (Youtube, Vimeo, Souncloud, Instagram, etc.) by only providing the url to the medium.
 Built on top of [oscarotero/Embed](https://github.com/oscarotero/Embed).

 ![embed-screenshot](https://user-images.githubusercontent.com/14079751/64260995-163b3380-cf2c-11e9-85dc-77f0b8a79a1f.jpg)

 ## Overview

 > This plugin is completely free and published under the MIT license.
-However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://www.paypal.me/sylvainjl) or purchasing your license(s) through [my affiliate link](https://a.paddle.com/v2/click/1129/36369?link=1170).
+However, if you are using it in a commercial project and want to help me keep up with maintenance, you can consider [making a donation of your choice](https://www.paypal.me/sylvainjl).

 - [1.
 Installation](#1-installation)
 - [2.
 Blueprint usage](#2-blueprint-usage)